Flossing With Braces

 The Tools

-You need some special tools to floss when you have braces.
-Some of these items are absolutely needed and some are nice to have to make things easier for you.
+You need special flossing tools when you have braces.
+Some of these items are absolutely necessary, and some are nice to have to make things easier for you.

 Needed: